 Finally, National Assembly allowed casinos at resorts, though authorities hoped to banish them to the outskirts of the country, but didn’t manage to make the plan happen.
 This adjustment was successfully used by resort town of Engen, located just 15 kilometers away from Paris.

 It became popular among the inhabitants of the capital, although the casino immediately gained bad reputation.
 Metropolitan press accused the government of corruption and connivance of gambling, distracting people from the normal life.
 The public opinion was not ignored, and in 1920 the law was amended: opening any form of gambling enterprise was prohibited within 100 km from Paris.

 At first, the casino were allowed to organize competitions between the visitors.
 Only with the 1931 amendment blackjack and roulette were legalized, but not even everywhere (in Enghien les Bains, for example, the entertainment became legal only in 1981).

 A decline of the industry

 Because of the constant wars in the gaming industry, gambling is constantly trying to recover from this or that crisis.
 French authorities make traditionally rigid decision as for gambling; even though online gambling legalization was almost in a place, EU Commission required further investigation and placed a veto on the highly anticipated legalizing law.
-Thus, according to www.dgfev.de gambling analytics portal, the imbalanced legislation contributes to the fact that French gamblers flow to the neighboring Germany, and also prefer offshore-based online services providers to the national ones.
+Thus, according to online casino www.nederlandsegokken.nl gambling analytics portal, the imbalanced legislation contributes to the fact that French gamblers flow to the neighboring Dutch, and also prefer offshore-based online services providers to the national ones.